Meditech works with Google to host EHRs to the public cloud, intros iPhone support

 With the formal launch of the next-generation web-based Expanse platform in early 2018, the company touted it as the first "full-scale EHR designed specifically for the post-meaningful use era."

-This years, Meditech lanched a partnership with Nuance, to integrate its Dragon Medical Virtual Assistant voice technology into Expanse.
+This year, Meditech lanched a partnership with Nuance to integrate its Dragon Medical Virtual Assistant voice technology into Expanse.
 It also announced the addition of a new opioid stewardship toolkit into the web-based EHR.